RavenfieldCommunity/docs/en/Projects/ravenm.md

 You can use workshop mods, join lobbies, chat, or play in matches with other Ravenfield players in the multiplayer gaming, which supported by RavenM, depended on safe and high-quality [Steam Network](https://partner.steamgames.com/doc/features/multiplayer).

-Here we also provide a community edition of RavenM for newer game as the official one has no update currently (if the version is still v0.7 for EA29).
+Here we also provide a community edition of RavenM for newer game like **EA32** as the official one has no update currently (if the version is still v0.7 for EA29).

 ## Previews